Health Emergencies in Large Populations (H.E.L.P.) Course

-The application deadline for the 2017 H.E.L.P. course is June 1, 2017.
+The application deadline for the 2019 H.E.L.P. course is July 1, 2019.

 Certificate of Completion

 Upon successful completion of the course, participants will be awarded a Certificate of Completion by the Center for Excellence in Disaster Management and Humanitarian Assistance and the International Committee of the Red Cross.
-Daily attendance and the delivery of a fifteen minute presentation highlighting an experience or research related to the H.E.L.P. course are pre-requisites for receiving the Certificate of Completion.
+Daily attendance and the submission of a presentation highlighting an experience or research related to the H.E.L.P. course are pre-requisites for receiving the Certificate of Completion.
 Additional guidance on participant presentations will be provided to selected participants.

 Course Content Inquiries:

 Mr. Craig Jaques

 Thank you for your interest in attending our 2019 Health Emergencies in Large Populations (H.E.L.P.) course.
 We look forward to receiving your application.

 1 International Committee of the Red Cross.
 H.E.L.P.: A Public Health Course in the Management of Humanitarian Aid.
 October 2001.